EA Composition

 Academic Integrity

-Civil Rights Policy and Sexual and Interpersonal Misconduct Policy
+Sexual and Interpersonal Misconduct Policy and Civil Rights Policy

 If you or someone you know would like help related to an experience involving:

 Except for Confidential Resources, all University Employees are designated Responsible Employees and thereby mandatory reporters of potential sexual and interpersonal misconduct violations.
-Confidential Resources who do not have to report include those working in the Counseling Center, Health Center and the University Chaplain, Dr. Burt Burleson.
+Confidential Resources who do not have to report include those working in the Counseling Center, Health Center, Athletics Mental Health, and Baylor Psychology Clinic, and the University Chaplain and LHSON Chaplain.

 Military Student Advisory